Find Out How to Apply

 Applications will be reviewed by an admissions committee of faculty drawn from our advisory committee.

 There is also a limited amount of non-resident fee waiver money granted to students in this program on a competitive basis.
-All admitted students who are classified as out-of-state residents will be considered for this fee waiver if they indicate their interest along with their application essay.
+All admitted students who are neither California residents nor residents of the 15 western states that belong to the Western Regional Graduate Program (see above) will be considered for this fee waiver if they indicate their interest along with their application essay.